 15. Brick Column

-Brick masonry types of columns are generally used in load-bearing structures.
+Brick masonry columns are generally used in load-bearing structures.
 It plays a vital role in supporting and increasing the stability of the masonry structure.

 Sometimes, the construction of brick masonry columns over the concrete column increases its aesthetic appearance.
 Brick masonry columns may have different cross-sections like round, rectangle or square, or elliptical.